Marshmallow root

 Anti-Inflammatory Benefits

 Active compounds including flavonoids and phenolic acids work to reduce inflammation throughout your body4.
-This systemic effect supports overall immune health and helps your system manage inflammatory responses more effectively.
+This systemic effect supports overall immune health and helps your body manage inflammatory responses more effectively.
 Regular use may contribute to reduced tissue irritation over time, supporting joint comfort and general wellness.

 When applied externally, the anti-inflammatory properties help soothe minor cuts, scrapes, and skin irritations.
 The natural mucilage creates a protective layer that supports healing while keeping damaged tissue moist.
+This makes it useful in salves and poultices for everyday skin concerns.

 IMG_8011